isaac-owens/Sosofly/README.md

 --
 ## Tech Stack
-Sosofly is an MVC framework app developed with ReactJS + PostgresSQL + Ruby on Rails API
+Sosofly is an MVC framework app developed with ReactJS + PostgresSQL Database + Ruby on Rails API.
+The audio mp3 file storage is handled by AWS S3.

 ## Run Sosofly
 ### Run the following code in sequence to get Sosofly up and running on your local machine